-You won’t believe how succulent and beautiful these asparagus are!
-The key to this technique is cooking over low heat so the asparagus develops plenty of flavor as it gets tender.
+This is asparagus at its most succulent and beautiful!
+The key to this technique is cooking over low heat so the vegetables develop plenty of flavor as they get tender.
 The beauty of this recipe is that there’s very little prep—you don’t even need to pick up a knife—and you set the pan on the back burner while the asparagus cooks very gently with little babysitting.

-Let your vegetables determine how long they need to cook.
-You’ll see the asparagus turn vivid green as it cooks, and be sure to sample one or two stalks to be sure they’re cooked to your liking.
-This makes 4 generous portions, but you’ll be surprised how fast it disappears!
+Let your vegetables determine how long they need to cook: You’ll see them turn vivid green as they cooks, and be sure to sample one or two stalks to be sure they’re cooked to your liking.
+This makes four generous portions, but you’ll be surprised how fast it disappears!

 2 pounds thick asparagus